Glory to God! St. George's Icon Project Completed!

 Thank you to those who have already sponsored icons!
-There are plenty of icons that still need sponsors; click here to see the list of available icons.
-Please email us to discuss contributing to the project: info@stgeorgepdx.org, or speak with Fr.
+If you are interested in sponsoring an icon in memory or honor of someone, click here to see the list of available icons.
+Please email us at info@stgeorgepdx.org, or speak with Fr.
 George or Kh.
-Hanan.
+Hanan on how you can sponsor an icon.
 Donations in any amount are appreciated, and you can donate online here.
 We pray that St. George’s icons will continue to bless our parish for generations!

 Wednesday, December 24 at 8:30am Royal hours.